Street value buspar

 What is Buspar used for?

-You should swallow the medication whole, and avoid crushing, breaking, and chewing it.
-If you miss a dose, take it as soon as possible.
-If it is almost time for your next dose, skip the missed dose and take your next dose at the usual time.
-Do not take two doses at the same time.
+If you miss a dose and it’s almost time to take it, you should take it as soon as you remember.
+However, if it’s almost time for your next dose, skip the missed dose and take your next dose at the usual time.
+Do not double the dose to make up for a missed one.

 • Dizziness